 PD shall not be liable for mistreatment of any person or property arising out of the Customer’s failure to follow the guidelines set out by PD in its publications or courses.

-12. PD reserve the right to cancel and/or amend course dates, times, contents and venues.
+PD reserve the right to amend course dates, times, contents and venues.
 Every effort will be made to give the Customer as much notice as possible and offer a reasonable alternative.
-If these are not satisfactory, PD shall refund in full the price of the course.
 No further compensation will be given.

 The Customer shall indemnify PD for any loss or expenses caused as a result of providing inaccurate information to PD, mistakes contained within the Customer’s order, changes to the Contract requested by the Customer or personal injury or death caused by the Customer not following PD’s guidelines correctly.